-Note 19 - Subsequent Events
+Note 17 - Subsequent Events

 Events that occur after the Statement of Net Position date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Net Position date require disclosure in the accompanying notes.
-Management of the Hattiesburg Public School District evaluated the activity of the district through January 15, 2021, and determined that no events had occurred that would require disclosure.
+Management of the Hattiesburg Public School District evaluated the activity of the district through February 15, 2022 (the date the financial statements were available to be issued), and determined that no subsequent events have occurred requiring disclosure in the notes to the financial statements.

-Budgetary Comparison Schedule General Fund

-For the Year Ended June 30, 2020
+Budgetary Comparison Schedule General Fund For the Year Ended June 30, 2021